 - The answer names a specific intervention, not a list.

-- The answer references your concrete facts.
+- The answer references your concrete facts (it would not make sense for a different company).

 - A teammate can act on the answer without follow-up questions.